Your First Steps In Stand-up Comedy

 The Goal

-Every comedian has the same performance goal which is to “kill” the audience.
-In more concrete terms, “killing” the audience means generating an average of 4-6+ noteworthy laughs every performing minute.
+Every comedian has the same performance goal, which is to “kill” the audience.
+In concrete terms, “killing” the audience means generating an average of 4-6+ noteworthy laughs every performing minute.

-More accurately stated, the 4-6+ laughs a comedian generates should equate to an average of 18+ seconds of collective audience laughter each performing minute.
+More accurately, the 4-6+ laughs a comedian generates should equate to an average of 18+ seconds of collective audience laughter each performing minute.

-It’s interesting to note that most new comedians are completely unaware of these verifiable performance levels, much less how to develop and deliver a stand-up comedy routine that will even come close.
+Interestingly, most new comedians are completely unaware of these verifiable performance levels, much less how to develop and deliver a stand-up comedy routine that even comes close.

 Creating a powerful stand-up comedy routine that generates noteworthy laughs is a process with 4 primary parts:

-• Development of stand-up comedy material that is designed to generate an average of 4-6+ laughs every performing minute right from the start.
+1. Develop stand-up comedy material designed to generate an average of 4-6+ laughs every performing minute, right from the start.

-The speed at which any comedian will progress in stand-up comedy is directly related to the effectiveness and efficiency of the process that I have just described.
+The speed at which any comedian will progress in stand-up comedy is directly related to the effectiveness and efficiency of this process.

-You need only sit through a couple of stand-up comedy open mic nights to fully understand exactly what I am talking about.
+You need only sit through a couple of stand-up comedy open mic nights to fully understand what I’m talking about.

 But that’s not the only reason it takes new comedians so long to get anywhere in stand-up comedy.